WizeEveryWhere/OpenWize/docs/advanced_documentation/build_system.rst

 Introduction
 ------------

-The build system is based on CMake tool which generate makefiles.
+The build system is based on CMake tool which generates makefiles.
 Each directory to build shall include a *CMakeList.txt* file that gives rules "how to" and "what to " build.
 Furthermore, some other *cmake* files provide helping support for common or generic rules.
 These last files are located in the *tools/build_suport*